Home Business Schemes in Singapore

 - Apply with HDB if you are staying at HDB flats.

-- Pay a non-refundable S$20 administration fee via the payment mode of direct debit or using credit card.
+- Pay a non-refundable S$20 administration fee via the payment mode of direct debit or using a credit card.

 - The scheme has stipulated that all necessary safety precautions must be taken.